Party Leader: Riccardo Magi

-+ Europa is the political force that aims to work to defend and improve the lives of citizens, protecting their rights and freedoms.
+The party aims to work to defend and improve the lives of citizens, protecting their rights and freedoms, defending the European Union of today to build that of tomorrow.

 Aleanca Kosova E Re